Table of contents

 - How to Store Homemade Oatmeal Creme Pies

 - Tips For Making Homemade Oatmeal Creme Pies

 Homemade Oatmeal Creme Pies

 These homemade oatmeal cream pies are quite possibly the cookie you didn’t know you needed in your life…but trust me, you do.
-They are everything you WANT a Little Debbie to be: perfectly soft, cinnamon oatmeal cookies with a creamy, buttery filling that doesn’t squeeze out of the cookie sandwich.
+They are everything you WANT a Little Debbie to be: perfectly soft, lightly spiced oatmeal cookies with a creamy, buttery filling that doesn’t squeeze out of the cookie sandwich.
 I’m telling you, these are THE BEST.

-Ingredients for Homemade Oatmeal Creme Pies
+Ingredients Needed for Homemade Oatmeal Creme Pies

 These homemade oatmeal creme pies don’t require a ton of ingredients; here’s what you’ll need to make them: